JamesIde/HiddenVilla/README.md

 # HiddenVilla - Blazor WASM and Server application with .NET API
-Blazor WASM and Server application with .NET API.
+A resort booking system created with Blazor WASM and Server.
 A project to practice the concepts related to .NET core, C#, Blazor WASM and Server, alongside creating and consuming a .NET 5 API.
 Specifically used:
 - Blazor WASM